Looking for braces treatment that really works? The tools matter!

 Yes, ceramic braces are entirely safe for use by kids, teens, and adults of all ages.
 All materials are designed for biocompatibility, to make sure they don’t irritate your mouth during treatment.
 The resins and metals used in braces are all medical-grade materials that are approved for medical use by the FDA.

-For some patients, metal braces may still be a better choice than ceramic braces: ceramic braces are slightly less durable than metal braces and more prone to breakage, so athletes or anyone with an extremely active lifestyle may prefer metal braces.
+For some patients, metal braces may still be a better choice than ceramic braces, as ceramics are slightly less durable than metal braces and more prone to breakage.
+Athletes or anyone with an extremely active lifestyle may prefer metal braces.
 Some studies have found ceramic braces to be twice as likely to break as metal braces.

 They are also more prone to staining, since they are clear or light-colored, which requires more careful care and a potentially more restricted diet.
 The ligatures – or rubber bands that go over the brackets to keep the wire attached – are also clear, so they can stain more easily, although these are changed out every month so this is less of a problem.